 10. Are there any good books or web sites about this stuff? (see Resources)

-11. Should I make another shelter someplace where I can bug out? (see Survival Retreat)
+11. Should I make a shelter someplace where I can bug out to? (see Survival Retreat)

 12. What if someone takes my vehicle, my gear or my retreat? see Bury Extra Gear and Plan B

 13. What do I do if my Plan A fails? (see Plan B and Bury Extra Gear)

 This is a huge subject, dealt with specifically at my other web site at SurvivalRetreatPlans.com.
 The main idea here is to prepare long in

 advance of trouble, because the signs of trouble have been obvious to some of us for a long time.
 The main

 characteristic of this approach is that you have time to plan, strategize, prepare, gather your gear, make